forthtemple/openworlddart/readme.md

    -converted to flutter threedart
      -works for ios, android and web
         -will add windows and linux
+     -use of hotloading
-  -includes two game demos
+        - can say add grass around your camera and see it straight away -includes two game demos
      -Second temple set in 72ad before roman invasion and tasked with finding the ark so can defeat the coming enemies -Lindos 1522 set in 1522 before sulamain invasion -uncover a spy to save lindos
      -models are all blender
        -all opensource materials

   only include what most openworlds would want
     -not all have
        inventory